 You will grasp new information faster if you link new concepts with an existing idea you already have.
 In the book, Make it Stick, the authors wrote that related study habits are most times counterproductive.
 They may establish an illusion of comprehension and mastery, but the knowledge fades away from our memory quickly.

 Do you want to retain info faster?
-Then, revisit the material until you become confident to impact the knowledge to others.
+Then, revisit the material until you become confident enough to transmit that piece of information to others.

 More About Learning